martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 Endpoints are encouraged to instead use {{ECHO}} or {{QUIC-PI}} to increase privacy on the first connection between a client and server.

-## Version Downgrade {#version-downgrade}
+## Forcing Downgrade {#downgrade}

-When servers lose their cryptographic state, they send a Version Negotiation packet to force the server to use a standard version.
-As these packets are not authenticated, this opens the possibility of Version Downgrade attacks to force insecure communication.

-{{QUIC-VN}} reveals that a Version Negotiation packet is invalid after the Initial Packets have exchanged, with any associated privacy leakage.
+An attacker can attempt to force a client to send an Initial that uses a standard version by injecting a Version Negotiation packet (which implies the server no longer supports aliasing) or a Bad Salt packet (which implies the server has a new cryptographic context).

-The weak form of this attack simply observes the Client Initial and delivers a Version Negotiation Packet before the client responds.
-Clients SHOULD wait for an interval (roughly the QUIC Probe Timeout, see {{!I-D.ietf-quic-recovery}}) before acting on a Version Negotiation Packet that indicates a loss of crypto state.
-If a valid Initial arrives, the client MUST ignore the Version Negotiation packet.
+The weak form of this attack observes the Initial and injects the Version Negotiation or Bad Salt packet, but cannot drop the Initial.
+To counteract this, a client SHOULD NOT respond to these packets until they have waited for Probe Timeout (PTO) for a valid server Initial to arrive.

-The strong form of this attack requires the attacker to drop either the Client Initial or the Server Initial.
-In this case, the client has no recourse but to connect with a standard version.
-As described in {{first-connection}}, the client can obtain an updated context and then assume subsequent Version Negotiation packets are invalid with high probability.
-Regardless, an attacker with these capabilities can always block a secured handshake of any kind, and can force the client choose between an insecure handshake and not communicating at all.
+The strong form features an attacker that can drop Initial packets.
+In this case, the client can either abandon the connection attempt or connect with an standard version.

+If it connects with a standard version, it should consider the privacy advice in {{first-connection}}.

+Furthermore, if it received a Bad Salt packet, the client sends a Version Aliasing transport parameter to detect the downgrade attack, and the server will terminate the connection if the Bad Salt packet was an attack.

+If the client received a Version Negotiation packet, it MUST implement a downgrade detection mechanism such as {{!I-D.ietf-quic-version-negotiation}} or abandon the connection attempt.
+If it subsequent detects a downgrade detection, or discovers that the server does not support the same mechanism, it terminates the connection attempt.

 ## Initial Packet Injection